Cumberland County, Nova Scotia

 Cumberland County is a county in the Canadian province of Nova Scotia.

+Cumberland was named in 1755 in honour of the Duke of Cumberland to replace Beausejour.
+The historic county was founded in 1759 when the English system of administration was installed to complement settlement during the Charles Lawrence governorship, and was later divided at the partitioning of the province and in 1840.
+The area thrived in the 19th century with the development of lumbering, shipbuilding, and coal mining, but rural outmigration and deforestation led to some communities being abandoned in the 20th century.
+The county spans an area of 4,271.23 km2 making it Nova Scotia's second largest county, with resources including extensive forest land, several mineral resources, and agricultural areas that concentrate on wild blueberry harvesting.
+As of the 2021 census, Cumberland County had a population of 30,538, with the majority residing in the Municipality of the County of Cumberland.
+The county includes two towns, Amherst and Oxford, and two unincorporated population centres, Parrsboro and Springhill.

 History

-The name Cumberland was applied by Lieutenant-Colonel Robert Monckton to the captured Fort Beauséjour on June 18, 1755 in honour of the third son of King George II, William Augustus, Duke of Cumberland, victor at Culloden in 1746 and Commander in Chief of the British forces.
-The Mi'kmaq name for the area was "Kwesomalegek" meaning "hardwood point".
+The name Cumberland was applied by Lieutenant-Colonel Robert Monckton to the captured Fort Beauséjour on June 18, 1755, in honour of the third son of King George II, William Augustus, Duke of Cumberland, victor at Culloden in 1746 and Commander in Chief of the British forces.
+The Mi'kmaq name for the area was Kwesomalegek meaning "hardwood point".

-Cumberland County was founded on August 17, 1759.
+Cumberland County was founded on August 17, 1759, the largest of Nova Scotia's five original administrative divisions.
+It included the Passamoquody, Wolastoq and Mi'kmaq nations north of the Bay of Fundy which formed the mainland part of the province and former Acadia, including all of what would become the province of New Brunswick.
+1765 saw for the partitioning of Sunbury County, Nova Scotia out of the western-most part of Cumberland, roughly dividing the county in half along Passamoquody/Wolastoqiyuk and Mi'kmaq territorial lines.

+At the partitioning of the province, Cumberland county was severed by the provincial boundary at Chignecto isthmus, where the county now forms the northern-most part of the Province.

 When the Township of Parrsboro was divided in 1840, one part was annexed to Cumberland County and the other part annexed to Colchester.

 The dividing line between Cumberland and Colchester was established in 1840.
 In 1897, a portion of the boundary line between the Counties of Colchester and Cumberland was fixed and defined.
 The county thrived in the 19th century with the development of lumbering, shipbuilding and coal mining.
 Deforestation and rural outmigration in the 20th century led to the abandonment of some communities such as Eatonville and New Yarmouth.